Updated: Apr 12

 Choose ‘tower mapping’ from the missions view

 Fly the drone to the top-centre of the tower.
-Tap the back the right button on the remote controller.
+Tap the back the right button (c2 button) on the remote controller OR tap on the drone icon on the map screen.
 This will generate a mission with default parameters, centred on the drone’s position / tower’s centre.

 Creating a Tower Mission

 1. Now, to configure the mission, open the mission settings by tapping on the white gear on top of the mission.

 2. Use your drone to measure the top altitude / height of the tower by flying to a point at the same level as the tower.
 Tap the little drone icon next to the top altitude setting to fetch the drone’s current altitude and set it as the mission setting.

 3. Now repeat the same process in step 2 for bottom altitude, structure radius and flight radius to accurately configure the mission.

 Configure mission using the drone as a measurement tool.

 Camera Type: The attached camera / sensor to the drone.